benhawker/hw_scraper/README.md

 ===================

+A work in progress as of August 2016.

+For both components you will require an input file, which must be loaded into `properties/`.

 Results will be output to `results/`.
 The directory will be create dynamically by fileutils once the script runs.

-Currently just running this for Rome - which is hardcoded in.

 ===================